Air Board (Australia): Cold War commitments

 When No. 78 (Fighter) Wing deployed to Malta to help garrison the Middle East during 1952–1954, it was under the operational control of the RAF rather than the Air Board, but the British Air Council undertook to inform the board of any plans for combat missions except in emergencies.
-The Air Board maintained full operational control of No. 79 Squadron when it deployed with CAC Sabre fighters to Ubon, Thailand, under SEATO arrangements in 1962.
-After United States Air Force (USAF) strike aircraft took up residence at Ubon in 1965 as part of operations in Vietnam, the RAAF fighters became responsible for protection of the American assets, in effect subjecting them to USAF tasking, despite the Air Board's ostensible authority.
-RAAF DHC-4 Caribou transports based in Vietnam were tasked for pre-agreed roles by the USAF; the Australian commander was expected to seek permission from the Air Board for any mission outside his normal purview.
-The RAAF's English Electric Canberra bombers operated in Vietnam under the direction of the USAF as part of the 35th Tactical Fighter Wing.
-RAAF UH-1 Iroquois helicopters were controlled by the 1st Australian Task Force.
-Air Board directives, "framed for peacetime flying" according to David Horner, initially precluded the Iroquois from operating in hostile conditions; the RAAF provided helicopter support for Australian troops during the Battle of Long Tan in August 1966 in spite of these directives.
+The Air Board maintained full operational control of No. 79 Squadron when it deployed with Sabres to Ubon, Thailand, under SEATO arrangements in 1962.
+After United States Air Force (USAF) strike aircraft took up residence at Ubon in 1965 as part of operations in the Vietnam War, the RAAF fighters became responsible for protection of the American assets, in effect subjecting them to USAF tasking, despite the Air Board's ostensible authority.